 (2) For the purposes of this rule —

-“draw” includes a match or innings in which there is no result because the match or innings is unfinished at the cessation of play for the match;
+draw includes a match or innings in which there is no result because the match or innings is unfinished at the cessation of play for the match;

-“runs” (scored by individuals) do not include sundries, extras or other like matters;
+runs (scored by individuals) do not include sundries, extras or other like matters;

-“runs” (scored by teams) includes sundries, extras and other like matters;
+runs (scored by teams) includes sundries, extras and other like matters;

-“tie” means a match or innings in which both teams score the same number of runs and for which the rules make no other provision for determining the winning team.
+tie means a match or innings in which both teams score the same number of runs and for which the rules make no other provision for determining the winning team.

 (3) A totalisator operator may accept win wagers on cricket.